 This program takes about 2-3 years to complete.
 This is not a Master's program; all the classes are at the undergraduate level.
 Some field work is required, with a mixture of day and evening classes.

 - Applicants must provide official transcripts from all schools from which they have earned credit.
-In order to be considered official, the transcript must be sent directly from the issuing institution to the Adult and Transfer Services Office.
+In order to be considered official, the transcript must be sent directly from the issuing institution to the Adult and Transfer Admission Office.

 - Applicants must have received their bachelor's degree and have a minimum cumulative grade point average from all schools attended of a minimum grade point of 2.5.